Judge says Kansas shouldn’t keep changing trans people’s birth certificates due to new state law

 Kansas is for now also among a few states that don’t let trans people change their driver’s licenses to reflect their gender identities.
 That’s because of a separate state-court lawsuit Kobach filed last month.
 Both efforts are responses to the new state law, which took effect July 1.

+The judge agreed to modify the consent agreement that allowed transgender Kansans to modify their birth certificates, but said it will ultimately be up to a state court to decide whether the new law is constitutional.

+“The court has genuine misgivings about inserting itself into the dispute about the meaning of the new Kansas law, SB 180,” Crabtree said in his ruling.
+“Absent some issue arising under federal law, a dispute about the meaning of Kansas law belongs in a Kansas state courthouse.”

-In federal court, Kobach succeeded in lifting a policy imposed when Democratic Gov. Laura Kelly’s administration settled a 2018 lawsuit from four transgender people challenging a previous Republican no-changes policy.
+In federal court, Kobach succeeded in lifting a policy imposed when Kelly’s administration settled a 2018 lawsuit from four transgender people challenging a previous Republican no-changes policy.
 The settlement came only months after Kelly took office in 2019 and required the state to start changing trans people’s birth certificates.
 More than 900 people have done so since.

 Transgender Kansas residents and Kelly argued refusing to change birth certificates would violate rights protected by the U.S. Constitution, something Crabtree said in his brief order approving the settlement four years ago.
 Kobach argued that the settlement represented only the views of the parties and the new state law represents a big enough change to nullify the settlement’s requirements.